 Inbound marketing tactics work not only to convert visitors into leads and nurture leads into customers but also to generate demand for your product or service.
 After all, inbound is all about enabling consumers to identify and solve for their challenges with the help of your organization.

-- Paid advertising: Paid advertising can include targeted ad campaigns on both paid search and paid social channels.
+Paid advertising can include targeted ad campaigns on both paid search and paid social channels.
 While it is often associated with inbound marketing, paid advertising can be executed with an inbound approach.
 Like blogging and SEO, it attracts visitors to your site by focusing on the keywords you know your buyers will be searching for.
+Unlike the organic channels, this method allows you to target specific high-intent keywords and use retargeting to show ads to people who have already interacted with your website or content, increasing the likelihood of conversion.

-- Gated content: Gated content consists of e-books, guides, white papers, videos or any other content that is worth downloading because it provides high value to your visitors and leads.
+Gated content consists of e-books, guides, white papers, videos or any other content that is worth downloading because it provides high value to your visitors and leads.
 These materials are vital because they allow you to continue educating contacts through the buying process.
-Additionally, when visitors fill out forms to access gated content, your company gets access to their information and they become leads.
+By gating content, you're offering value in exchange for contact information; Use this information to nurture leads through the funnel and convert them into customers.

-- Website conversion rate optimization: With the proper optimization, your website is a powerful way to help your organization capture qualified leads for your product or service.
+With proper optimization, your website is a powerful way to help your organization capture qualified leads for your product or service.
 Through Call-To-Action (CTA) strategy and organization, strategic conversion points, clear labels, and visitor-centric navigation you can not only offer value to visitors but nurture prospects as well.

 Marketing and sales alignment is critical to the success of your entire business.
 Fortunately, sales enablement initiatives driven by a comprehensive demand generation strategy can promote unification across marketing and sales and, in turn, close more business.